gabrielmbmb/gabrielmbmb/README.md

 > A quick introduction about me

-Hi, I'm __Gabriel__ a Machine Learning Engineer which loves programming and making open source projects (🧙‍♂️ open sourcerer).
+Hi, I'm __Gabriel__ a Machine Learning Engineer who loves programming and making open source projects (🧙‍♂️ open sourcerer).

-I'm mainly interested in Machine Learning 🧠, MLOps, Microservices and DevOps 👷, so you will find me in my spare time developing or contributing to things related to these fields.
+I'm mainly interested in Software Engineering, Machine Learning 🧠, MLOps, Microservices and DevOps 👷, so you will find me in my spare time developing or contributing to things related to these fields.
 From time to time, I also like to write frontend code.

 ## Contact with me